 In addition to the Visionary (re)Generation Master Plan, the University will develop a Local Area Plan for the Southwood Lands.
 The Southwood Local Area Plan will provide specific direction on design, phasing and implementation of development in Southwood.
-Once complete, the Local Area Plan will be submitted to the City of Winnipeg for approval.
-It is anticipated the Southwood Local Area Plan will be implemented by an arm's length entity on behalf of the University of Manitoba, in alignment with the Visionary (re) Generation Master Plan.
+Once complete, the Local Area Plan will be submitted to the City of Winnipeg to be endorsed by City Council as policy.
+It is anticipated the Southwood Local Area Plan will be implemented by an arm's length entity on behalf of the University of Manitoba, in alignment with the Visionary (re)Generation Master Plan.